Did you start making changes to your diet and want to know where you lose weight first?

 But on the contrary, you do have a significant impact on the amount of food you eat, which is the calories-in portion.

-Obviously, the energy balance equation is a lot more complicated than this, and there are many factors involved in determining your overall fat composition.
+Obviously, the energy balance equation is a lot more complicated than just calorie intake.
+There are many factors involved in determining your overall body fat percentage.

 But to simplify things, here are 10 effective strategies to help you lose weight.